-Certificate status services are available on a continuous basis.
+Certificate status services are available on a continuous basis as contractually agreed.

 4.10.3 Operational Features

 OCSP Responders may not be available for all certificate types.
 For those that are required, they will be configured per the profile requirements of the associated CP section 7.